Category: Settlements

 Streamlining legal operations: Thompson Geer’s success story with SettleIT

-Streamlining legal operations: Thompson Geer’s success story with SettleIT In the world of corporate law, efficiency, accuracy, and cost-effectiveness are paramount.
+Streamlining legal operations: Thompson Geer’s success story with SettleIT Sorry, no results.Please try another keyword 00:00 In the world of corporate law, efficiency, accuracy, and cost-effectiveness are paramount.
 For Thompson Geer, one of Australia’s leading independent corporate law firms, these principles form the foundation of their operations.
 Specialising in the commercial and legal interests of companies, governments, and institutions, Thompson Geer boasts a diverse range of legal services.
 This article delves into Thompson Geer’s experience using SettleIT to streamline and enhance the lodgment and registration processes for their legal matters.
 We spoke to Alexia Booth, Legal Administrative Assistant at TG Legal + Technology, to learn how they implemented SettleIT into their day-to-day operations and how this has benefitted both the firm and their valued clients.
 1. When did your firm start using SettleIT and why?
 “We began using SettleIT around two years ago for a variety of reasons, including to help us manage our constant flow of matters requiring registration, to double check our lodgments with the aim to reduce requisitions and the additional costs of requisitions, and therefore provide the best service for our clients (efficiency and a great costs/benefit ratio).”
 2. How has using SettleIT benefited your firm and

 Read More >